Nachtraven/nachtraven.github.io/_posts/2025-12-17-retrofit_FANUC.markdown

 I selected the ODrive S1 to prototype the arm, and to keep things simple I'm experimenting with their "upgraded" 16384 CPR AMT212B shaft encoder instead of going the cheaper magnetic route.
 I was happy to see separate mosfets, and a braking resistor, as I did not know if my motors would be thermally limited.
 I remember when the project used to be open source, but if it works with less hassle than the failed previous times I wanted to control a three phase motor I'll be happy.

-Edit: Adding this after working with ODrives for two axes: Although the hardware appears great, the user experience of purchasing these drives isn't ideal.
-Everything is an added cost: the metal heatsinks, magnets, wiring etc. I ran the motor drivers without heatsinks initially, which overheated my drives.
+Edit: Adding this after working with ODrives for two axes: The hardware is great, I got the motors spinning in an afternoon, with the encoders, and minimal effort under ubuntu 24 and 26.
+I believe the user experience of purchasing these drives could be better: everything is an added cost, metal heatsinks, magnets, wiring etc. I ran the motor drivers without heatsinks initially, which overheats my drives.
+I will be equipping them with a DIY aluminium plate to cool them.

 I compared the ODrive with some alternatives like:
 - MJBots Moteus C1/R4/N1/X1 - probably the closest to what I wanted